e11e77/Personalized-Meal-Recommendation/README.md

  - Designing and building an appropriate network: 22 hours
  - Training and fine-tuning that network: 14 hours

+Breakdown structure and estimated time for tasks still to be done in assignment 3:

  - Building an application to present the results: 20 hours

  - Writing the final report: 10 hours